tvisig/tvisig.github.io/_posts/2017-03-31-Deanna-Loh.md

 comments: true
 ---

 I rounded the corner to a bustling group of women.
-I was joining them for a ‘Vision Board1’ event, organized by the ‘Bay Area Women’s Empowerment Salon,’ a group my friend Deanna co-founded to bring together women to support one another.
+I was joining them for a ‘Vision Board’ event, organized by the ‘Bay Area Women’s Empowerment Salon,’ a group my friend Deanna co-founded to bring together women to support one another.

 I looked for a familiar face.
 The girls seemed like they knew each other well, and I regretted not bringing a friend.
 This kind of social gathering is always more comfortable with company.